CBIConsulting/ProperTable/README.md

 Features of ProperTable:

 * Fixed Column/s on scrolling
-* Rows selection with callback (return selected rows data)
+* Rows selection with callback (return selected rows data and the id's)
 * Sorting (single column, multiple column sorting)
 * Cell Formating
 * Column Resizing (Fill the container, if the content is bigger than the container then show a horizontal scrollbar)
+* The visibility of each column could be updated in hot.
 * Default Sorting allowed
 * Default Selected rows allowed
+* Apply filters / sort to internal data using the colFilters and colSortDirs properties in a easy, fast and clean way.
+* Allows to use a custom filter component for each column, rendered in column header after header icon get clicked.
+(Uses a custom Portal to render based on [React Portal](https://github.com/tajo/react-portal))
 * From FixedDataTable:
   * Fixed headers and footer
   * Both fixed and scrollable columns